Guides

 Is palmistry real or just superstition?

-Palmistry is best understood as a symbolic framework for self-reflection — like personality tests or journaling prompts, but rooted in 5,000 years of observation.
+Palmistry is best understood as a symbolic framework for self-reflection.
+Like personality tests or journaling prompts, but rooted in 5,000 years of observation.
 There's no scientific proof that palm lines predict the future.
 But there is scientific evidence that hand features connect to prenatal development (fingerprints form between weeks 12-24 of gestation, per the Journal of Anatomy), hormone exposure (the 2D:4D digit ratio correlates with prenatal testosterone, per research published in Early Human Development), and neurological conditions (hand tremors remain a standard diagnostic tool).
 The self-discovery part?
 That's as real as the questions you bring to it.

 Which hand should I read?